hpcflow/matflow/docs/source/user/getting_started/custom_task_schemas_and_workflows.rst

 Note that while command files can be referenced in an action, they cannot be referenced in this way as an input to a task schema.

-Python scripts however are executed slightly differently, and run the first function defined in your python file, which must have the same name as the python file.
+Python scripts however are executed slightly differently, and run the function defined in your python file which has the same name as the python file.
-The ``<<script:...`` syntax adds some extra processing so you can call the (first) function in your python file with arguments, and pass any returned values back to matflow e.g:
+The ``<<script:...`` syntax adds some extra processing so you can call the function in your python file with arguments, and pass any returned values back to matflow e.g:

 .. code-block:: console